Kidney Stone Removal in Sarasota, FL

 While kidney stones cause no permanent damage, passing them can produce excruciating back and abdominal pain as they move from the kidney through the ureters (vessels connecting the kidney to the bladder).
 Knowing the type of kidney stones that have formed and why they developed is important in preventing the formation of new stones.

-Dr. Daniel Kaplon is a board certified urologist who specializes in treating kidney stones at his office in Sarasota.
-Learn more and call Dr. Kaplon to schedule your consultation today!
+Dr. Daniel Kaplon is a board-certified urologist specializing in treating kidney stones at his urology clinic in Sarasota, FL.
+Please call (941) 917-5400 to schedule your consultation with Dr. Kaplon today!

 Fluid intake and dietary changes